lijieJack/learnGit/readme.txt

-Git is a ggggg version control system.
+Git is a ggggg version control system  aaaa.
 Git is bbbbb free software.